Commentary

 Locke and the Compass of Human Understanding by John Yolton

-- John Yolton, Locke and the Compass of Human Understanding: A Selective Commentary on the 'Essay' (New York: Cambridge University Press, 2010).
+- Yolton, John.
+Locke and the Compass of Human Understanding: A Selective Commentary on the 'Essay'.
+New York: Cambridge University Press, 2010.

-The Essay Concerning Human Understanding is John Locke’s most important work, and through this selective commentary, first published in 1970, Professor Yolton concentrates our attention on the more interesting and controversial of the doctrines in it.… More
+From the publisher: “The Essay Concerning Human Understanding is John Locke’s most important work, and through this selective commentary, first published in 1970, Professor Yolton concentrates our attention on the more interesting and… More

 The Lockean Commonwealth